Hubert26/swps_synchronization_study/README.md

 # Signal Data Processing and Correlation Analysis
 ___
 ## Project Overview
+This project focuses on the analysis of heart rate (HR) data collected using the Polar H10 chest strap and the Elite HRV mobile app.
+The Polar H10 is a high-precision heart rate monitor, while the Elite HRV app provides tools for tracking HR variability and overall health.

-This project focuses on the analysis of signal data by calculating weighted correlations between pairs of measurements, with a special emphasis on heart rate signals.
-The methodology includes data loading, filtering, merging, and aligning of signals to assess the relationships between time-shifted measurements across various intervals.
+The core objective is to analyze heart rate signals by calculating weighted correlations between pairs of measurements.
+The workflow includes data preprocessing steps such as loading, filtering, merging, and aligning signals to evaluate relationships between time-shifted measurements across various intervals.

 ## Installation